mediolanum1/fire-detection/README.md

 ![Motion Detection Algorithm](/figures/motion_detection_algorithm.png)

-The used model is an XGBoost model pre-trained on labeled image datasets containing fire and non-fire images.
+The used model is an **XGBoost model** pre-trained on labeled image datasets containing fire and non-fire images.
 A histogram was computed for the color channels to differentiate without using the entire images.

 ![Model Training](/figures/model_training.png)

+Additional details can be found in the [Technical Report](/reports/Technical_Report.pdf) and in the [Project Slides](/reports/Project_Slides.pdf).

 ## Installation